 (b) After termination of the Trust, the Owner Trustee shall prepare, sign and file the certificate of cancellation for the Trust under the Delaware Business Trust Act with the Secretary of State of the State of Delaware pursuant to Section 3810 of the Business Trust Act.

-(c) Certificate Holder shall be entitled to revoke the Trust.
+(c) The No Certificate Holder shall not be entitled to revoke the Trust.

 ARTICLE X.